 The Flyers originally were granted to Philadelphia in 1967 as part of an expansion move by the National Hockey League.

-The Flyers are family and…Nothing Trumps Blood!
+The Flyers are family and…Nothing is stronger than Family!

-The national media, along with other NHL hierarchy, labeled them thugs and goons because of all of their antics, but those very same types had to come begging on their hands – and knees! – so the Broad Street Bullies could defend the NHL’s honor in 1976.
+The national media, along with other NHL hierarchy, labeled them thugs and goons because of all of their antics, but those very same softies had to come begging on their hands – and knees! – so the Broad Street Bullies could defend the NHL’s honor in 1976.

-The Soviet Union had send a team nicknamed the Red Army and they were just steam rolling every team the NHL threw at them during an exhibition tour .
+The Soviet Union had send a team nicknamed the Red Army and they were just steam rolling every team the NHL threw at them during an exhibition tour.

 Until the Flyboys got a hold of them that is, and punk the Russians right back inside their locker-rooms at the old Spectrum.

 The national media and the NHL pounded their chests red with pride back then as the Broad Street Bullies saved their honor.

 Ironically, four years later a bunch of college kids used an almost identical blue print to beat, that very same,